chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 ## Setup React Native Storybook

 We’ll need to follow a few steps to get the build process set up in your environment.
 To start with, we want to use [Expo](https://expo.io/tools) to setup our build system, and enable [Storybook](https://storybook.js.org/) and [Jest](https://facebook.github.io/jest/) testing in our created app.

+Before diving into the tutorial, take into account the following considerations:

+- All the code was intended for the Android platform, if you want to use IOS, some components might need to be updated in order to work properly.

+- You'll need a working simulator or a physical device correctly setup to maximize your experience, [react-native docs](https://facebook.github.io/react-native/docs/getting-started) has more detailed instructions on how to achieve this.

+- Throughout this tutorial, yarn will be used.
+Should you want to use npm, select the appropriate option during when you're initializing the app and replace all subsequent commands with npm.

-Let’s run the following commands:
+With that out of the way, let’s run the following commands:

 ```bash
 # Create our application: